 Disclosure: Miles to Memories has partnered with CardRatings for our coverage of credit card products.
 Miles to Memories and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Links in this post may provide us with a commission.

-Bank of America’s Museums on Us program has been around for awhile.
-On select days of the year, you can flash your Bank of America credit or debit card and receive free admission to select museums.
+Bank of America’s Museums on Us program has been around for quite a few years.
+The way it works is simple.
+On the first weekend of every month, you can show your Bank of America credit or debit card and receive free admission to select museums.

 How it Works

 Each Bank of America or Merrill Lynch cardholder, including authorized users is granted 1 free museum admission.
 In my experience, all you have to do is show them the card & your id.
 Very simple.

 Museums on Us runs the first Saturday and Sunday of every month.
 (Dates shown in the calendar above.)
 You can visit as many participating museums as you wish during the promotional dates.

 Offer valid the first full weekend (Sat. & Sun.) of the month.
 Photo ID and any valid Bank of America or Merrill Lynch credit or debit card must be presented.
 One free general admission limited to cardholder at participating institution.
 Excludes fundraising events, special exhibitions and ticketed shows.
 Not to be combined with other offers.

 While “Museums on Us” is no reason to go out and get a Bank of America credit card, if you have one then this is a great way to get to see a local museum or visit a museum while on the road.
 We have quite a few Bank of America cards, so the first weekend of the month means free admission for the whole family!